espocrm/documentation/docs/administration/bpm-activities.md

 * Specific contacts
 * Followers of target record

-You can specify which email address the email will sent from, and specify a reply-to address.
+You can specify which email address the email will sent from.

+If you specify a *Reply-to* address, a sent email will contain it in a *Reply-to* header.
+It will facilitate a recipient to reply to that address instead of the address specified in the *From* field.

 It's possible to use process variables to specify email address (recipient or sender) with *Specific email address* option, e.g. `{$$emailAddress}`, where *emailAddress* is a variable defined in the process before.
 Available since version 2.4.5.